tomthetrainer/slide-dev-prototype/Foundations_course/slides.md

 This Module will demobnstrate the available features.

 ---
-layout: main_full
+layout: main-full
 ---

 # Optimistic Concurrency Control Defined

 Instead of locking first in order to guarantee success of a transaction, OCC assume success (that is the optimistic part) and fails the transaction if a conflict is detected.

 ---
-layout: main_full
+layout: main-full
 ---

 # Pessimistic Concurrency Control Defined

 Lock the record for your exclusive use until you have finished with it.

 ---
-layout: main_full
+layout: main-full
 ---

 # When are the Concurrency checks made?

 The concurrency check is defined on the write of an event.
 If the concurrency check fails then the write of that event fails.

 ---
-layout: main_full
+layout: main-full
 ---

 # Available Settings

 * Any Integer Value (`expectedRevision: n`)